On this page:

 Port monitoring program

 Increasing popularity in deep diving has meant some previously undisturbed deep-water shipwrecks are now accessible by recreational divers with specialised equipment.
 Unfortunately, Heritage Victoria has received reports that a small number of deep-divers have looted some important wrecks off the Victorian coast.
-To address this issue, the Community Shipwreck Monitoring Program was expanded to include Port Albert and Port Welshpool Volunteer Coast Guards.
-As well as visiting deep-water wreck sites, participants also monitor diving vessels operating from their port facilities.
+To address this issue, the Community Shipwreck Monitoring Program includes Port Albert and Port Welshpool Volunteer Coast Guards.
+As well as visiting deep-water wreck sites, the last two participants also monitor diving vessels operating from their port facilities.

-We also make regular inspections of our shipwrecks.
-In the past 12 months, we’ve visited the SS Glenelg, the Barbara, Cheviot, and the PS Thistle.
+We also make regular inspections of our shipwreck's, for example, we’ve recently visited the SS Glenelg, Barbara, and William Salthouse wrecks.

 You can find more information in our Maritime Heritage at Risk Program Annual Reports.